Role of the Governor

 The Office of the Governor is apolitical and is distinct from that of the head of the elected Government, the Premier.

-The Governor is appointed by Her Majesty The Queen on the advice of the Premier of Tasmania.
-The appointment is made by a document called a Commission, which is signed by The Queen.
-The term of Governor is ‘at The Queen’s pleasure’, meaning there is no fixed term.
+The Governor is appointed by His Majesty The King on the advice of the Premier of Tasmania.
+The appointment is made by a document called a Commission, which is signed by The King.
+The term of Governor is ‘at The King’s pleasure’, meaning there is no fixed term.
 In practice, the Premier reaches an agreement with an incoming Governor that she or he will serve for a specified period.
 The term is usually five years.

 As well as constitutional powers and duties, the Governor has many ceremonial and community duties in Tasmania.